 For a commercial investment property, the Cap Rate formula is the net operating income (NOI) divided by the purchase price or the property value.
 The cap rate formula is written below:

 To understand why the numbers in a cap rate calculation are used, and how they are derived, it can make sense to break them into their individual components.

-Net Operating Income is calculated as the property’s annual gross income, less its operating expenses and the purchase price is the amount specified in the sales contract.
+Net Operating Income (NOI) is calculated as the property’s annual gross income, less its operating expenses and the purchase price is the amount specified in the sales contract.
 If this value isn’t available, it could be substituted with an estimate of the property’s current market value or the valuation specified in an appraisal.

 Why is the Cap Rate So Important in Commercial Real Estate?

 To illustrate this point, assume that an investor was considering the purchase of the following two properties: